ng-Classic/ng-classic/aio/content/guide/architecture-components.md

 Without a framework, you would be responsible for pushing data values into the HTML controls and turning user responses into actions and value updates.
 Writing such push and pull logic by hand is tedious, error-prone, and a nightmare to read, as any experienced front-end JavaScript programmer can attest.

-Angular Classicsupports *two-way data binding*, a mechanism for coordinating the parts of a template with the parts of a component.
+Angular Classic supports *two-way data binding*, a mechanism for coordinating the parts of a template with the parts of a component.
-Add binding markup to the template HTML to tell Angular Classichow to connect both sides.
+Add binding markup to the template HTML to tell Angular Classic how to connect both sides.

 The following diagram shows the four forms of data binding markup.
 Each form has a direction: to the DOM, from the DOM, or both.